Quick Links

 Take an inventory of all the exceptions you are facing, review for exceptions which you would approve anyway, and have them automatically accepted as part of automated invoice reconciliation.

-With Electronic invoices, the invoices can be submitted by the suppliers using multiple e-invoicing channels.
+With electronic invoices, the invoices can be submitted by the suppliers using multiple e-invoicing channels.

 Since the invoices are submitted electronically, there are fewer errors because there are no data mismatch issues.